Colouring up – the Artist Working in the Studio

 Print description

-Part of a series of three prints that describes how work: from concept to creation of ink drawings and addition of colour digitally.
+Second print, part of a series of three, that describes how I work: from the concept to the creation of ink drawings and the addition of colour digitally.

 Print details